n8n-io/n8n-docs/docs/quickstart.md

 ## Install n8n

-1. Now that your have Docker installed, let's start by pulling the latest n8n image.
+1. Now that you have Docker installed, let's start by pulling the latest n8n image.
 Open your Terminal window and run:
     ```sh
     docker pull n8nio/n8n
     ```